simonhw/seed-calendar/README.md

 ## User Experience
 ### Initial Discussion
 The purpose of the web application is offer users with medium to large sized gardens a way to preview or prepare for the planting of vegetable crops in a way that best utilises space for maximum harvest yield.

+### User Stories
+#### First-time Visitor Goals
+* To understand the purpose of the web application.
+* To interact with the input fields without confusion as to their purpose.
+* To customise the outputs for their specific needs.
+#### Returning Visitor Goals
+* To be able to reproduce previous results
+* To reference specific planting information for certain vegetables.

 ## Design
 ### Colour Scheme